Mob molests group of dancers in Assam; six held, women’s panel takes note

 Days after a troupe of 42 dancers was molested in Asolpora in Assam’s Chaygaon district, the victims are grappling with the horrific ordeal they endured on the night of June 7.
 The National Commission for Women has taken suo moto cognizance of the incident.

 “Most of the girls, college students between the ages of 17 and 18, are still in shock.
-They are trying to come to terms with what happened that night,” says manager of the dance group from a village near Guwahati.
+They are trying to come to terms with what happened that night,” says the manager of the dance group from a town near Guwahati.

 On June 7, the group was invited to perform in Chamaria town for what they were told would be a Bihu function.
 However, when they began performing, the female dancers were allegedly asked to strip by the crowd of 700.
 When they did not comply, the mob chased them and physically assaulted them.